Contractor Mortgages and the Gig Economy

 Self Employed Mortgage Advice in Nottingham

-It’s a good idea, not just for Self Employed applicants, but for anyone thinking of applying for a mortgage to get organised in advance in order to speed up the mortgage application.
+It’s a good idea, not just for Self Employed in Nottingham applicants, but for anyone thinking of applying for a mortgage to get organised in advance in order to speed up the mortgage application.
 It’s understandable no-one likes paying tax more than they have to but it’s important to remember that if a self-employed applicant is wanting to apply for a mortgage then lenders will be wanting to see healthy levels of sustainable earnings over a reasonable length of time.

 When looking into the topic of zero-hour contracts, it is possible for this type of applicant to get a mortgage too.
 Again, Lenders will want 12 months earnings before an applicant can apply and consider taking an average of earnings over a full year.